{{ summaryHeading }}

 FAQ:

-What does efficiency change?
+What does the efficiency estimate change?

 Glossary: